 - On the flip side, if you’re carrying out DIY conveyancing when selling a property, more documents require completing and organising before anything can be signed over to the new buyers, these include forms such as a property information form and the fixtures and fittings forms.

 - WATCH OUT – if the searches, such as land registry search, aren’t carried out properly, or some are missed, big problems could arise even after you have completed on the house.
 When using a conveyancer, you are covered by their professional insurance, but if you attempt to do your own conveyancing and something does go wrong, you will be liable.
 You could be at risk of getting taken advantage of, or you could provide incorrect information, meaning you could be sued.
 If this were to happen as you are liable and you would have to cover the potential legal fees and court fees.

 So, what will a conveyancer do?

-- ID verification may seem like a small step in the process, however this is much more difficult to gain with DIY conveyancing.
-Identities have to be verified before an application can be made to register the transaction.
-Usually your conveyancer will take care of this, however if you’re DIY conveyancing you may need to get the land registry to verify your identity, if they are willing to do this: alternatively you will need to instruct a solicitor to deal with the verification aspect.
+- Your conveyancer would take care of your ID verification.
+Although, this may seem like a small step in the process, it’s actually much more difficult to get with DIY conveyancing.
+Identities have to be verified before an application can be made to register the transaction if you’re doing the conveyancing yourself, you may need to get the land registry to verify your identity, if they are willing to do this.
+Alternatively, you will need to pay a solicitor to deal with the verification aspect.
 Documents can only be verified in person and only at the time the application for registration is submitted.

 - It is becoming increasingly common for conveyancers to charge a fee to complete checks on the other parties solicitor in order to help to prevent solicitor fraud.
 This is another way in which you are protected when using a conveyancer as they should include all of the latest checks and searches in line with the industry standard.